 ●Infection or erosion of the device.
 In most cases, the entire system must be removed.

 ●Lead failure.
 The leads are the weakest part of the ICD system, and the mechanical stresses on the leads can lead to breakage of the wires within the leads or in the insulation surrounding the leads.
 When a new lead is implanted, the old lead can either be abandoned or extracted.

 ●Inappropriate detection and subsequent delivery of a shock.
 (See 'After a shock is delivered' below.)

 ●Premature battery depletion or device failure.
 Although ICD systems are extremely reliable, they are like any other piece of electronic equipment and can occasionally fail without warning.

-There has been an increase in the number of devices found to have significant problems after manufacturing and placement.
+There have been several ICD leads and devices that have been found to have significant problems after manufacturing and placement.
 In many cases, the problem is too rare to justify replacing every single device.
 However, in some cases, the device must be replaced.
 The primary risk of replacement is infection.

 The decision to replace the device depends on many factors, including the type and likelihood of device failure, the risk to the individual patient if failure were to occur, the risk of replacement, and the patient's preference.
 Manufacturers, doctor groups, and the federal government are paying increased attention to surveillance of ICDs after implantation as a result of the numbers of device failures.